 Frequently Asked Questions

-What is the primary difference between MintMCP's MCP Gateway and its LLM Proxy?
+What is the primary difference between MintMCP's MCP Gateway and Agent Monitor?

 MintMCP's MCP Gateway provides centralized deployment, authentication, and governance for MCP servers.
 It transforms local STDIO-based servers into production-ready endpoints with OAuth protection and audit logging.
-The LLM Proxy sits between LLM clients like Cursor and Claude Code and the model itself, monitoring tool calls, bash commands, and file access from coding agents.
-The Gateway governs MCP infrastructure while the Proxy provides visibility and control over AI agent behavior.
+Agent Monitor complements the Gateway by covering local non-MCP agent activity from tools like Cursor and Claude Code, including tool calls, bash commands, and file access.
+The Gateway governs MCP infrastructure while Agent Monitor provides visibility and control over AI agent behavior outside the MCP gateway path.

 How do API management tools like MintMCP support security and compliance reviews for AI usage?

-MintMCP holds SOC 2 Type II attestation with centralized audit trails for MCP activity, access requests, and configuration changes.
-The platform provides role-based access control, centralized governance, and audit trails that support security and compliance review workflows.
-Rather than implementing every control from scratch, organizations using MintMCP gain centralized audit infrastructure that can support common security assessment workflows.
+MintMCP is SOC 2 Type II audited and compliant with HIPAA standards, with centralized audit trails for MCP activity, access requests, and configuration changes.
+The platform provides SSO, SCIM-driven RBAC, tool-level allowlisting, centralized governance, credential management, and audit trails that support security and compliance review workflows.
+Customers handling protected health information can request HIPAA documentation, and MintMCP signs BAAs.

 Can MintMCP integrate with existing enterprise data sources like Snowflake and Elasticsearch?

 Yes.
-MintMCP provides pre-built enterprise connectors including Snowflake with Cortex Analyst for natural language SQL queries and Elasticsearch for AI-powered knowledge base search.
-These connectors include built-in OAuth and governance, enabling secure AI access to enterprise data with less custom integration development.
+MintMCP provides hosted MCP connectors run by MintMCP, including Snowflake with Cortex Analyst for natural language SQL queries and Elasticsearch for AI-powered knowledge base search.
+These connectors include built-in OAuth and governance, enabling secure AI access to enterprise data with less custom integration and infrastructure work.
 The platform also supports Gmail, databases, and productivity tools.

 What are the benefits of using an API gateway over a traditional load balancer for AI infrastructure?